Wildflower Plants A to Z

 - Light Requirement: Full sun

-- Natural Habitat: Grasslands, pastures, roadsides
+- Natural Habitat: Hedgerows, woodlands

 True nature-lovers can give little bit back to nature with this rugged and robust meadow plant.
 The cream-coloured anthers that give colour to the Ribwort Plantain's spikes of sharp umber petals also serve as a vital food source for pollinators and other animals.
 A good addition to meadows that's easy to naturalise.